 ABOUT US

-Our mission is to help and your loved ones live your best life.
-To do this, we provide accessible mindfulness-based therapy for individuals, couples, families, teens, and children.
+We are locally owned and operated, and our mission is a simple one: to help you and the people you love live well.
+We provide accessible mindfulness-based therapy for individuals, couples, families, teens, and children.

-We offer individual, couples, and child and teen therapy, aiming to help you develop a positive self-view, form connected relationships, and achieve personal goals.
-The center accepts various types of insurance to make our services accessible.
-If you don't have insurance or you're looking for affordable therapy, we have several options available to you.
+We offer individual, couples, and child and teen therapy to help you build a kinder view of yourself, form connected relationships, and move toward what matters to you.
+We accept many types of insurance to keep our services accessible — and if you don’t have insurance or are looking for affordable therapy, we have several options for you.

 Here are a few of the reasons that mindfulness works so well for mental health and healing: